-A bank's profitability has an effect on its long-term survivability.
-Earnings may be retained by the bank, expanding its capital buffer, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-However, banks that are losing money have less ability to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+Earnings can be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, potentially making the bank more resilient in tough times.
+Losses, on the other hand, diminish a bank's ability to do those things.

-On Bankrate's test of earnings, LegacyTexas Bank scored 18 out of a possible 30, above the national average of 16.52.
+On Bankrate's test of earnings, LegacyTexas Bank scored 18 out of a possible 30, exceeding the national average of 16.06.

-The bank recorded net income of $49.8 million on total equity of $1.01 billion for the twelve months ended June 30, 2017.
-The bank had an annualized return on average assets, or ROA, of 1.16 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $96.3 million on total equity of $1.04 billion.
+The bank reported an annualized return on average assets, or ROA, of 1.10 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.